Matt is a scaredy-pants who has spent too many sleepless nights playing "Resident Evil."

 The best games that define themselves as survival horror feature iconic and intricate locations for players to explore.
 The dilapidated streets of Resident Evil 3's Racoon City offer the illusion of an open-world setting, but the constricting alleyways and abandoned storefronts draw clear connections to the earlier games' cramped hallways and secret passageways.

 Unfortunately, the remake of Resident Evil 3 often feels more linear than any of its predecessors.
 Brief diversions from the critical path are few and far between, and typically only reward the player with a small amount of extra ammunition that is already in abundance.
-The game has also been criticized by fans and media alike for its paltry single player campaign, which is alleged to last only about five hours.
-Compared to last year's Resident Evil 2 and its 10+ hour campaign between two protagonists, many consumers are opting to wait for Capcom to put the game on sale instead of paying full price.
+The game has also been criticized by fans and media alike for its paltry single-player campaign, which is alleged to last only about five hours.
+Compared to the remake of Resident Evil 2 and its 10+ hour campaign between two protagonists, many consumers are opting to wait for Capcom to put the game on sale instead of paying full price.

 The Indie Variable

 The last bastion of pure survival horror may be found with indie developers.
-Lone Survivor, originally released in 2012 and currently available on Steam and PlayStation 4, presents itself as "a psychological survival adventure game" that plays like a lofi adaptation of Silent Hill.
-The Amnesia series also offers similar spooks and puzzles, but rather with a hind-and-seek mentality where combat is almost never an option.
+Lone Survivor, originally released in 2012 and currently available on Steam and PlayStation 4, presents itself as "a psychological survival adventure game" that plays like a lo-fi adaptation of Silent Hill.
+The Amnesia series also offers similar spooks and puzzles, but with more of a hind-and-seek mentality where combat is almost never an option.

 What's your favorite survival horror game?
 Post it in the comments below!

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.